-A throne is a specially-designed chair where a king sits to decide important matters and to listen to requests from his people.
+A throne is a specially-designed chair where a ruler sits when he decides important matters and listens to requests from his people.

-- A throne is also a symbol of the authority and power that a king has. - The word "throne" is often used figuratively to refer to the king, his reign, or his power.
-(See: Metonymy) - In the Bible, God is often portrayed as a king who sits on his throne.
-Jesus is described as sitting on a throne at the right hand of God the Father. - Jesus said that heaven is God's throne.
+- A throne is also a symbol of the authority and power that a ruler has. - The word "throne" is often used figuratively to refer to the ruler, his reign, or his power.
+(See: metonymy) - In the Bible, God was often portrayed as a king who sits on his throne.
+Jesus was described as sitting on a throne at the right hand of God the Father. - Jesus said that heaven is God's throne.
 One way to translate this could be, "where God reigns as king."

-(See also: authority, power, powers, king, reign)
+(See also: authority, power, king, reign)